Staphylococcus/brain-from-brane/docs/01-pattern-realism/1a-pathway-emergence/1a-pathway-emergence.md

 ## Stage II.5 – Thermodynamic Bridge: From Matter to Autopoiesis

 Energy gradients do the heavy lifting.
 Far-from-equilibrium chemistry first spins up dissipative whirlpools, then autocatalytic networks, and finally **autopoietic cells** that redraw the universe into *inside* and *outside*.
-With that boundary comes the first evaluative stance: patterns are now sorted by “helps me persist / hurts me / irrelevant.”
+With that boundary comes the first evaluative stance: patterns are now sorted by "helps me persist / hurts me / irrelevant."
 [Deep dive ›](1a25-thermodynamic-bridge.md)

 ## Stage III – Proto-Semantics: Detection, Valence, Action